latchbio/latch/docs/source/manual/snakemake.md

 # [Alpha Pre-release] Snakemake Integration

-## Pre-release Disclaimer - Currently not ready for production use

-Latch support for Snakemake is in active development.
-Some workflows already work but a lot of common use cases need minor work.
-This documentation is also in active development.

-This pre-release was created to integrate miscellaneous improvements that accumulated over the course of developing the integration and to prevent the codebase from further diverging from the main branch.

 ## Getting Started

 Latch's snakemake integration allows developers to build graphical interfaces to expose their workflows to wet lab teams.
 It also provides managed cloud infrastructure for execution of the workflow's jobs.